tirami/udadisi-engine/README.md

 ### Environment variables
 The server uses the following environment variables:

-* POSTGRES_DB - database host address
+* POSTGRES_DB - database host address (defaults to localhost if not set)
-* DB_PASSWORD - db user password
+* DB_PASSWORD - db user password (defaults to udadisi if not set)

 ### Sample Data
 Currently the data is populated with 200 tweets from 5 Twitter accounts that I randomly selected.
 Some of them have related terms.